Eren-r/File-organizer/README.md

-# 🧹 File Organizer Bot - Python GUI App
+# 🧹 File Organizer Bot -App

 A simple yet powerful desktop application to organize your messy folders by single click.